-If you’ve ever been to a grocery store, chances are you’ve seen one of these things.
+If you’ve ever been to a grocery store before, chances are you’ve seen one of these things.

-So there you have it: Coinstar is nothing more than a bunch of robotic conmen that prey on degenerates like me who desperately dump massive amounts of spare change into their machines in the search of cash.
-I’m glad I could red pill all of you to Coinstar’s little scheme, which I must admit was well-thought out and executed, but the jig is up.
-Coinstar, I think its about time you either come clean, or change your name to Constar so people know what they’re getting themselves into.
-You might be able to fool everybody else, but you’ll never be able to fool Drunk White Kid.
+So there you have it: Coinstar is nothing more than a bunch of robotic conmen that prey on degenerates like me who desperately dump massive amounts of spare change into their machines in the search of quick cash.
+They’ve been getting away with it for years and I’m tired of it.
+I’m glad I could red pill all of you to Coinstar’s little scheme, and now that you know the truth, I hope it bothers you as much as it bothers me.
+I must admit that it was well-thought out and executed, but the jig is up guys.
+I think its about time that Coinstar either comes clean about this, or they change their name to Constar so people know what they’re getting themselves into.
+You might be able to fool everybody else, but you’ll never be able to fool Chuck Taylor.